fangbuilt/fangbuilt-plate/README.md

 > Execute `bun run dev` to generate the `routeTree.gen.ts` file inside the `/src` directory

 # Plans
 - Will use the [React Compiler](https://react.dev/learn/react-compiler) once it supports [SWC](https://swc.rs/docs/benchmarks#es2020-1).
-Ain't no way in hell I'm using Babel, thank you.
+Ain't no way in hell I'm using [Babel](https://babeljs.io/), thank you.

-test
+- Will use [Husky](https://typicode.github.io/husky/) with [Commitlint](https://commitlint.js.org/) when Bun fixes this [issue](https://github.com/conventional-changelog/commitlint/issues/3873).
+Tried to migrate back to [Node.js](https://nodejs.org/en) and ain't no way in hell I'm complying with the speed of [npm](https://www.npmjs.com/), sorry.